Put simply, your market is the group of people or companies you want to reach with your product or service.

 What problem are you going to specifically solve with your new company?
 This also means that you will have to think about the target group and the customer base you want to address

 To estimate the size of your market, you can refer to statistical sources such as the Federal Statistical Office or Statista.
-Try to familiarise yourself with your direct market and include future transregional markets in your planning.
+Try to familiarize yourself with your direct market and include future transregional markets in your planning.
 When estimating the size of your market, the issue of price is also important, although it is not always easy to arrive at the “right price”.
 You must take the following three factors into account when pricing your goods or services: prime costs, competition and strategy/positioning.
-Analysing your competitors can also provide you with additional helpful information.
+Analyzing your competitors can also provide you with additional helpful information.
 Plus: are you in a growth market?
 How fast is it growing each year?

-Analyse your competitors as closely as possible.
-Your business will compete with them directly and you will only be able to stand out and be unique if you can develop competitive advantages that will allow you to attract more customers and build greater market share in the long term.
+Analyze your competitors as closely as possible.
+Your business will compete with them directly, and you will only be able to stand out and be unique if you can develop competitive advantages that will allow you to attract more customers and build greater market share in the long term.
 To avoid competing head-on with your competitors, it may make sense to look at alternatives or substitutes (e.g. beer drinkers will not usually order wine in a bar).

 Now you know the key questions you should be able to answer about your market.
 We have compiled some useful templates for you if you would like to dive deeper into this topic on your journey to working for yourself.